 The scores of GMAT and GRE exams are valid for five years.
 These tests are usually much more challenging than English language tests and require more time for preparation.

-Please check with your targeted business schools what their requirements are for a minimum score in these tests.
-The GRE is a much more popular test when it comes to application for admission to Master’s degree programmes, while the GMAT is more needed for MBA and Master in Finance admissions.
+Please check with your target schools what their requirements are for a minimum score in these tests.
+The GRE is a much more popular test when it comes to application for admission to Master’s degree programmes, while the GMAT is generally required for MBA and Master’s in Finance admissions.

 Letters of recommendation are an outside source of information for the admissions committee about your potential for higher level academic studies.
 They are part of the application package.
 For most programmes you will be required to submit academic letters of reference, but in some cases one of the recommendations may be related to your professional experience if you have this at the time of application.

 Most universities will have their own forms for the recommendation letters, as well as instructions and guidelines for the recommenders.
 Make sure you read these instructions carefully and provide them to your recommenders.